SilverSpectre76/Create-Cobblemon-Balls-Vitamins-Neoforge-1.21.1/README.md

 ---

 **Create: Cobblemon Balls Overhaul** is an addon made to balance all pokeball's craft from **Cobblemon** to match **Create** easy access to items used in **Cobblemon**'s recipes.
 **CCBO** also add a new way to produce pokeball using **Create** machinery by processing apricorn and crafting every part of each pokeball in huge assembly line.
+Furthermore, I have also added mixing recipes for the vitamins, as well as shapeless recipes for the EV feathers, which are currently uncraftable in Cobblemon 1.6.1.

 ## Feature